 40 My report should be shared with council for the Township of Hornepayne.
 The report should be made available to the public as soon as possible, and no later than the next council meeting.

-See e.g. Local Authority Services, Report to the Council of the Town of Whitchurch-Stouffville (August 2011),
+See e.g. Local Authority Services, This link opens in a new tabReport to the Council of the Town of Whitchurch-Stouffville (August 2011), online.

 See e.g. Ombudsman of Ontario, Investigation into whether Council for the Municipality of Magnetawan held illegal closed meetings on February 28 and March 4, 2015 (June 2015), online.